The Black Beacons Trail Races- FAQs 2025

 12)- Can I walk the challenge?
 Time limits

-Yes the race is open to runners and walkers that can maintain the pace to reach the cut off times.
+The race is open to runners and walkers that can maintain the pace to reach the cut off times.

 13)- Are there cut off times and what happens if I miss the cut off times?

+There are cut off times at various checkpoints.
 If you miss the cut off times, then you will be retired from the event.
 If you are doubtful of weather, you can reach the cut off times for an event you should enter a shorter course- or recce the first sections toc check!
+The cut of times for the ultra bach 50km and trail races are extremely generous.

 14)- What is the terrain like and what type of trainers should I wear?